 Cycling has soared in popularity here over the past few decades.
 Lycra is ubiquitous.
 More cycling has led to more - and better - infrastructure.
 Counties like Carmarthenshire are promoting themselves as specialist cycling destinations.
 All over Wales, hospitality providers have sussed that we’re good for business, so they’re very glad to see us.
 Car drivers are more tolerant.
 Geraint Thomas winning the Tour de France helped, of course.
 Diolch, G.

-As well as the routes we’ve listed here, you can choose plenty more from Sustrans’ 1,930km (1,200 mile) network, ranging from their 'Ten of the best routes in Wales' suggestions to longer, multi-day challenge rides in Wales.
+As well as the cycling routes we’ve listed here, you can choose plenty more from Sustrans’ 1,930km (1,200 mile) network, ranging from their 'Ten of the best cycling routes in Wales' suggestions to longer, multi-day challenge rides in Wales.

 Ebike tech has come of age, and a host of new providers are now offering ebike hire and tours, opening our hinterland up to thrilling new possibilities.
 There’s also a massive mountain biking subculture.